 - Plain Greek yogurt, optional

-- Additional olive oil, honey and fresh mint, optional
+- Optional: Additional olive oil, honey and fresh mint

-- Place the first six ingredients in a 5- or 6-quart slow cooker.
+- Place the first 6 ingredients in a 5- or 6-quart slow cooker.

 - In a skillet, heat oil over medium heat.
 Add garlic, paprika, ginger, cumin, salt, pepper and cinnamon; cook and stir until fragrant, about 1 minute.
 Add tomatoes, harissa and honey; bring to a boil.
 Pour tomato mixture over vegetables; stir to combine.
 Cook, covered, on low until vegetables are tender and sauce has thickened, 4-5 hours.
 Stir in mint.